Answered! Jump to accepted answer.

 the instructions prior says 'de' becomes 'du' when followed by le or les - neither of which occurs in this example. is it because train is masculine? and the du train replaces 'de le train'?
 It's a bit unclear given de l' is used in the example with masculine noun l'avion - 'Aurelie descend de l'avion'. thank you

-This relates to:Monter dans, descendre de = To get on, off transportation (prepositions) -
+This question relates to:French lesson "Monter dans, descendre de = To get on, off transportation (prepositions)"

 Yes, your hunch is correct: it is because "de+le train" turns into "du train".